stateless-solutions/markdown-content/light-client.md

 ## Connecting it to Ethers

-Once you have this `prover_url` either from Stateless or your own source, using Ethers works identical to the proof source, just with this additional `proverUrl` parameter in the initialization:
+Once you have this `proverUrl` either from Stateless or your own source, using Ethers works identical to the proof source, just with this additional `proverUrl` parameter in the initialization: